Last Revised: 3/4/22

-- As needed to conduct our business and pursue our (and our client’s) legitimate interests – in particular, protecting our legitimate business interests and legal rights.
-This includes, but is not limited to, use in connection with legal claims and compliance and for regulatory, auditing, investigative, and disciplinary purposes (including disclosure of such information in connection with legal process or litigation), as well as other ethics and compliance reporting requirements.
+- As needed to conduct our business and pursue our (and our client’s) legitimate interests, in particular, protecting our legitimate business interests and legal rights.
+This includes, but is not limited to, use in connection with legal claims, compliance, regulatory, auditing, investigative and disciplinary purposes (including disclosure of such information in connection with legal process or litigation) and other ethics and compliance reporting requirements.

-- To enter into and administer any contract associated with our research activities, including any payments made to you for your participation in our research, involving the use of payment details and social security numbers as required;
+- To enter into and administer any contract associated with our research activities, including any payments made to you for your participation in our research, involving use of payment details and Tax ID or Social Security numbers as required;

 With your consent:

-- Recruiting appropriate individuals for primary market research, including verifying the identities of respondents;
+- recruiting appropriate individuals for research, including verifying the identity of respondents;

-- Contacting and carrying out primary market research, and creating de-identified market research products for our ultimate client;
+- contacting and carrying out research, and creating de-identified research products for our end client

-- In the case of our client, as they carry out primary market research and evaluate its results, you will never be contacted by our ultimate client unless you have reported an adverse event, but they may be invited to listen to study calls or may be given audio recordings or transcripts of a call (in which case you will be informed before this takes place, and we take every possible precaution to ensure you remain anonymous);
+- in the case of our client, they carry out research and evaluate its results – you will never be contacted by our end client unless you have reported an adverse event (and have consented to be re-contacted), but they may be invited to listen to study calls, or be given audio recordings or transcripts of calls, or view live research.
+You will be informed before this takes place and Trinity will take every possible precaution to ensure you remain anonymous); and

-- Where we have separately obtained your consent, for any other purpose as described in that consent; and
+- where Trinity has separately obtained your consent, for any other purpose as described in that consent

-- For purposes that are required by law.
-(For example, our client may contact you when you report an adverse event.)
+- For purposes which are required by law – for example, our client may contact you where you report an adverse event (with your consent).

 Relying on our legitimate interests

-We have carried out balancing tests for all the data processing we carry out on the basis of our legitimate interests, as described above.
-You can obtain information on this by contacting us using the details set out later in this notice.
+We rely on legitimate interests as the legal basis for the processing of personal data.
+You can obtain more information by contacting us using the details set out later in this notice.

 Wherever we rely on your consent, you will always be able to withdraw that consent, although we may have other legal grounds for processing your data for other purposes, such as those set out above.

-We will share information with our ultimate client, although we attempt to anonymize this to the fullest extent possible.
-You will never be contacted by our ultimate client unless it is in relation to suspected adverse events and you have given your consent to be contacted.
-You will be informed of their identity once there is no further risk of bias to the study if you live within the EEA.
+Trinity will share information with our end client, although we attempt to anonymize this to the fullest extent possible.
+You will never be contacted by our end client unless it is in relation to suspected adverse events, and you have given your consent to be contacted.
+If you live within the UK or EEA, you will be informed of the Data Controller(s) once there is no further risk of bias study.

 We share personal data with government authorities and/or law enforcement officials if this is needed for the purposes above, if mandated by law or if required for the protection of our legitimate interests, in compliance with applicable laws.